makrai/notes/dowty82-gramm-rel-in-montague.md

     * if the IV is intransitive, the subject will be marked with absolutive
 * when a language is analyzed as "deep ergative" but still has a few non-erg
-  * the non-ergative characteristics will have to be treated in a way parallel to the ergative characteristics of a "surface ergative" language.
+  * the non-ergative characteristics will have to be treated in a way parallel to the ergative characteristics of a "surface ergative" language
-  * e.g. Dyirbal is a fairly consistently ergative language, but the case marking on first and second person pronouns follows a nom/acc patt.
+  * e.g. Dyirbal is a fairly consistently ergative language, but the case marking on first and second person pronouns follows a nom/acc patt
-  * the subject-predicate rule for Dyirbal will specify that the subject is marked absolutive when it is not a first or second person pronoun, nominative when it is such a pronoun and the IV is intransitive, and accusative when the subject is such a pronoun and the IV is transitive.
+  * the subject-predicate rule for Dyirbal will specify that
+    * the subject is marked
+      absolutive when it is not a first or second person pronoun, nominative when it is such a pronoun and the IV is intransitive, and accusative when the subject is such a pronoun and the IV is transitive
-    The verb-object operation marks the object ergative when it is not such a pronoun but nominative when it is.
+  * The verb-object operation marks the object ergative when it is not such a pronoun but nominative when it is
 * the choice of whether to analyze a language as deep ergative or surface erg
   * in Eskimo, the ergative and non-ergative characteristics seem about equal
   * how the language treats coordination: when an intransitive IV is conjoined